subshell/o-neko-catnip/README.md

 The environment variables have the same names as the properties in the YAML file but capitalized with underscores as a separator, e.g. `ONEKO_API_AUTH_PASSWORD` or `ONEKO_API_BASEURL`.

+## Limits

+* This tool will only trigger wake-ups of deployments when receiving GET requests.
+Other request types will not result in a wake-up.
+* This tool will only wake up deployments once every `cacheRequestsInMinutes` minutes (see configuration)

 ## Metrics

 Application metrics are available at the `/metrics` endpoint in the Prometheus format.